elmarquez/ngSolr/README.md

 0.5.3

  > Listen for updates on specific data sets from the SolrSearchService
- * Updated FieldFacetController to work with SolrSearchService
+ > Updated FacetSelectionController to work with SolrSearchService
+ * Updated FieldFacetController to get results from SolrSearchService, add facet constraint to named query

 0.5.2